-The treasury management code requires where an authority invests, or plans to invest, for periods longer than one year then an upper limit for investments maturing in excess of one year is set.
+The Treasury Management Code requires that where an authority invests, or plans to invest, for periods longer than one year, an upper limit for investments maturing in excess of one year is set.
 The authority does have fixed term deposits which are for longer than a year and the bonds usually purchased have a maturity date which is in excess of one year and these could be held to maturity.

 However, the investments are held in government and supranational securities, which are highly liquid.
 In addition the council holds a secondary liquidity investment book of very high quality covered floating rate notes which are typically issued for a three to seven year term.
-Because these instruments have their rates re-fixed, at current market rates every three months, their price shows a very low sensitivity to changes in market rates, so that although they are classified as long term instruments, in practice they operate as fixed instruments with a maximum of three months to maturity and can be liquidated with one or two days' notice.
+Because these instruments have their rates re-fixed, at current market rates every three months, their price shows a very low sensitivity to changes in market rates.
+This means that although they are classified as long term instruments, in practice they operate as fixed instruments with a maximum of three months to maturity and can be liquidated with one or two days' notice.
 Therefore the 'long term investments' total contains instruments which operate with a short term horizon and which are central to achieving the council's security and liquidity objectives.

-As a result of the nature of the assets held it is considered appropriate to have a high limit which is related to the forecast of reserves and balances held (currently forecast to be £450m at 31 March 2021, which is broadly similar to the estimate at 31 March 2020).
-However, it is anticipated that during the year cash-flow will be positive requiring a higher level of investments to be held.
-In particular, if a bond is issued for some £300m there will be a cash inflow before the debt it is replacing matures or the capital expenditure incurred and this cash will be invested.
-Therefore the proposed limit for 2020/21 is £750m.
+As a result of the nature of the assets held it is considered appropriate to have a high limit which is related to the forecast of reserves and balances held (currently forecast to be £550m at 31 March 2022.
+However, it is anticipated that during the year cashflow will be positive requiring a higher level of investments to be held.
+In particular, if a borrowing is taken before the debt it is replacing matures or the capital expenditure is incurred then there will be a temporary increase in cash which will be invested.
+Therefore the proposed limit for 2021/22 is £800m.